a-tech-camp/courses/0-getting-started/0-welcome/README.md

 # Welcome
 Welcome to The Coding Course.

 The Coding Course is dedicated to explaining how to code.
 Code is a representation of formalized ideas.
-Computer code tells a computer what to do.
-Legal code tells a court how to rule.
-We use code to create abstract structures that lead consistent results.
+Just like legal code tells a court how to rule, computer code tells a computer how to execute tasks.
+These

 ## Codebase template
 This course can also